Marcus-2020/Micro/README.md

 ## Micro - a simple ERP for simple business

+> This projects is in it's starting fase, more will be added every week

 This project is me trying to learn a lot of new programing concepts and applying in something I undestand about, I have being developing ERPs for the past three years and this will be my sandbox for learning and sharing what I learned.